nest/nest-simulator/doc/htmldoc/connect_nest/nest_server.rst

 The NEST Server Client
 ----------------------

-The easiest way to interact with the NEST Server is the ``NEST Server Client`` provided in ``examples/NESTServerClient`` in the source distribution of NEST.
+The easiest way to interact with the NEST Server is the example client provided in ``examples/NESTServerClient`` in the source distribution of NEST.
 It can be used either by directly starting a Python session in that directory or installing it by running ``python3 setup.py install`` therein.
 NEST itself does not have to be installed